0xDBFB7/ionprinter/project_description.md

 Re: Speed: at 1Mbps, (about the peak for STM32 usb), transferring 1 point (6 floats; 4 bytes per float, no encoding) would take about 200 microseconds, plus response, which is longer than my target 50 us value.
 I guess I'll really have to fill up that buffer beforehand.

+It seems like my ICP coil inductance value is incorrect:

+Darnit.
+Another first-principles error; and I know why my many filament tests weren't working.
+With a surface area of 808 mm^2 (the v2 bowtie), and a temperature of 3070 K, the bowtie will be radiating *nearly 4 kilowatts* as heat; the Stefan-Boltzmann law goes as the 4th power of temperature.
+If I can get the bowtie surface area to below 20 mm^2, I'll only have to contend with 100w of radiative losses, which seems manageable.
+Power budget is being eaten into a bit, but oh well.
+I could also try using an aluminum reflector to increase efficiency; aluminum is 87% reflective at infrared.